 Mate 30 Pro feature & spec rumours

 If one thing is sure, the Mate 30 will get an upgraded processor.
-Huawei usually announces the chip at IFA in September before launching the phone in October.
-And it'll probably be called the Kirin 985 or 990.
-This will be paired with Balong 5000 5G modem
+Huawei usually announces the chip at IFA in September before launching the phone and it will be called the Kirin 990, according to Dr. Wang Chenglu from Huawei.
+This will be paired with Balong 5000 5G modem.

 Huawei's CEO, Richard Yu, says that Huawei will continue to focus on AI in 2019.
 In an open letter he stated, "We believe in the power of AI and are committed to using technology to extend the boundaries of what is humanly possible.
 For example, we are working with several organizations to leverage Huawei AI to help deaf children learn to read by translating select children’s books into sign language, and to develop a tool that identifies visual abnormalities."